worktheclock/replit.github.io/teams/inviting-teachers-students.md

 # Inviting teachers and students

-To invite people with their Replit username or email address, follow the steps during [team creation](https://docs.replit.com/Teams/Intro).
+To invite people with their Replit username or email address, follow the steps outlined in [creating teams](https://docs.replit.com/teams/intro-teams-education).

 If you've already created a team, navigate to your [team dashboard](https://replit.com/teams), click on your chosen team username, and then click "Manage team members".